 The best way to learn how to shoot manual, is too learn all the elements individually first, in this video, we go into why that's important,

 This video looks at the shutter speed settings, over and under exposure, and a side by side comparison of different shots.

 This video goes through Aperture Priority mode, and looks at a side by side comparison of a narrow aperture and wide aperture.

 This video shows you how to view metadata (and what it is) in Lightroom, and also on Flickr.

 Hi!
-I'm Roberto, a 2nd Year Marketing and Advertising Student, at Hertfordshire University.
+I'm Roberto, a student at Hertfordshire University

 I started learning Photography on my own, when my father got his first DSLR (Nikon D3000).
 I experimented with all the modes, made lots of mistakes, but ultimately learned a lot, just from teaching myself.
 In Secondary school (High school) I took Photography and Film classes to further my knowledge.
 Soon after, I started submitting my photos to newspapers and started winning competitions.